BrnGomes0/ConfigGitHubCommands/README.md

 <br>
 <code>git push -u origin main</code>
 <br>

 Your first commit has been performed.
 Your repository will contain your committed files.

-### If you change any other files and want to commit in the same repository using the SAME MACHINE, just follow the codes below:
+<strong>If you change any other files and want to commit in the same repository using the SAME MACHINE, just follow the codes below:</strong>

 <code>clear</code>
 <code>git add .</code>